louischatriot/nedb/README.md

 * `filename` (optional): path to the file where the data is persisted.
 If left blank, the datastore is automatically considered in-memory only.
 * `inMemoryOnly` (optional, defaults to false): as the name implies.
 * `pipeline` (optional, defaults to false): use pipelining.
 This is an experimental feature that speeds up writes (about 2x) but can sometime increase read times.
+You probably shouldn't use it yet.

 ```javascript
 // In-memory only datastore